marcusanthonylorenzo/open-ai-chatbot/README.md

 #### The theme has shifted from what was originally a "text msg conversation" to a "conversation with AOL Instant Messenger's 'Smarter Child'", but my low-budget version.
 This brings back the nostalgia of talking to an AI chat bot in 1999/2001.
 (Even though the background is Windows XP :rofl: :rofl: )

 #### Features:
-- A feedback loop with Open AI's `“text-curie-001”` engine.
+- A user input prompt and subsequent response with Open AI's `“text-curie-001”` engine.
 - A list of your prompt history, with a timestamp.
 Modeled after AIM's "Buddy List".
 - The Buddies count (<number>/<number>) represents the total of prompts you've sent, modeled after AIM's "who's online" friends list.
 - A button to clear the main chat box, and another to reset both the list and your previous prompts entirely.